chonho/incubator-singa/rnn2.md

 #### Functionality

-In the forward phase, by using the two sliced weight matrices (one is for class information, the other is for the words in this class), this RnnlmComputationLayer calculates the dot multiplication between the source layer's input and the sliced matrices.
-The results can be denoted as y1 and y2.
+In the forward phase, by using the two sliced weight matrices (one is for class information, another is for the words in this class), this RnnlmComputationLayer calculates the dot multiplication between the source layer's input and the sliced matrices.
+The results can be denoted as "y1" and "y2".
 Then after a softmax function, for each input word, the probability distribution of classes and the words in this classes are computed.
 The activated results can be denoted as p1 and p2.
 Next, using the probability distribution, the PPL value is computed.

     void RnnlmComputationLayer::ComputeFeature() {
         Compute y1 and y2;